diegosarkissian/world-wallet/README.md

 * 💸 live currency conversion

 ## Description
 worldwallet is a networth tracker for the global nomad.
-It connects to your bank accounts in different countries, and shows your combined balances and liabilities (currently supporting Unites States, Spain and the United Kingdom).
+It connects to your bank accounts in different countries, and shows your combined balances and liabilities.

 The dashboard shows all your global balances and liabilities in separate lists.
 You are also able to see your total networth.

 The app uses Plaid (a security-first API service that authenticates financial information) to retrieve and update the financial data displayed on the dashboard.

+Supported countries: 🇺🇸 Unites States, 🇪🇸 Spain and the 🇬🇧 United Kingdom.

 Note:
 1) to connect to your real bank accounts' balances and liablilites data, you MUST pay for the Plaid API.